paxdotdev/docs/src/status-sept-2022.md

 Hot on the heels of compiler finish-line work will be _error message_ improvements and a _language server_ for debugging & syntax highlighting, among [other things](https://www.github.com/pax-lang/pax-lang/blob/master/TODO.md).

 #### Async
-A common use-case with Pax is expected to be: "load some data from server; update UI."
-In the current alpha-preview state of Pax, the method that would "load something from server" would block the UI while awaiting a response.
-In other words, if it took one second to receive a response from the server, the Pax UI would freeze for one second.
-This is obviously not viable!

-The solution is to support `async` event handlers in Pax, for example:
+A common use-case with GUIs is: "load some data from server; update GUI."

+While awaiting a response from the server, a user may reasonably expect that the GUI will continue rendering, animating, or updating.

+This is not yet the case for Pax, because it does not yet attach to async Rust code.

+The planned approach is to write all future [event handlers](./start-key-concepts-event-handlers.md) as `async`, and to dispatch those methods asynchronously via the Pax runtime.

 ```rust
 #[pax(/*...*/)]